Walkin' on the Sun: Background

-Paul De Lisle stated the original version of "Walkin' on the Sun" was more of a rap song.

-The band decided to record the song after band drummer Kevin Coleman discovered it on one of Camp's tapes.
-It was the last song to be added onto Fush Yu Mang.
+Paul De Lisle, the band's bassist, stated the original version of "Walkin' on the Sun" was more of a rap song.
+The band decided to record the song for Fush Yu Mang after drummer Kevin Coleman discovered a demo on one of Camp's tapes; it was the last song to be added to the album.

-The guitar melody present throughout the song has been compared to the keyboard riff from "Swan Splashdown" by Perrey & Kingsley, from the album The In Sound from Way Out.
+The guitar riff present throughout the song has been compared to a riff from "Swan's Splashdown" by Perrey & Kingsley, from their 1966 album The In Sound from Way Out, as well as the Hohner Pianet riff from The Zombies' "She's Not There".

 Critical reception

 Pan-European magazine Music & Media described it as a "punchy and highly infectious track."
 They noted that it "deftly fuses punk and ska—and that's a feat which it manages while avoiding sounding stereotypical of either genre."
 Music Week rated the song five out of five, adding, "This fun-loving US quartet have managed to fuse The Doors with the Stereo MCs to create a deliciously frug-inducing slice of slacker pop.
 A cracker."
 A reviewer from NME wrote, "'Walkin' On The Sun' is a classic, straight out of the groovy, secret agent world of Austin Powers.
 Although it was written in the aftermath of the Rodney King beatings, it has an organ hook that's a deadringer for The Zombies' 'She's Not There' and growling staccato vocal that make it the perfect soundtrack for a strut down Carnaby Street circa 1967."
 Ian Hyland from Sunday Mirror gave the song nine out of ten.
 He commented, "It's jingly jangly American guitar music and Radio One are playing it to death.
 It'll be massive, then they'll disappear."